QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Leon Van Wolfe.md

 ## Relationships

 He is devoted to The Sixth Storyteller, but oblivious to his casual nature, leading to a lot of awkward exchanges.
-He views [Mae Seraphine Walker](./Mae%20Seraphine%20Walker) as a potentially dangerous rival, believing that she is undermining the status of the Storyteller.
+He views [[./Mae Seraphine Walker|Mae Seraphine Walker]] as a potentially dangerous rival, believing that she is undermining the status of the Storyteller.

-He frequently meets with [Florian](./Incarnations%20&%20Gods/Florian), both to relay information between him and the Storyteller, and to work directly under Florian on his projects.
+He frequently meets with [[./Incarnations & Gods/Florian|Florian]], both to relay information between him and the Storyteller, and to work directly under Florian on his projects.

 ### Affiliations

-Leon is the firstborn of his generation in the Van Wolfe family, which is one of the oldest families registered in the [Osterfeld](Osterfeld) Patriciaat, granting him status equivalent to the nobility within the state, and even a measure of special privilege throughout the rest of [Osun Tanum](../World/Map/Osun%20Tanum/Osun%20Tanum).
+Leon is the firstborn of his generation in the Van Wolfe family, which is one of the oldest families registered in the [[Osterfeld]] Patriciaat, granting him status equivalent to the nobility within the state, and even a measure of special privilege throughout the rest of [[../World/Map/Osun Tanum/Osun Tanum|Osun Tanum]].

 ## History